Voltage Dependent Symmetry Breaking Effects in the Spin Excitation Spectrum of Spin-$\frac{1}{2}$ Paramagnetic Molecular Junctions Driven Out of Equilibrium: Results and Discussion

 Basic quantities for assessing quantum transport can be evaluated from the Jauho-Meir-Wingren formalism \cite{Jauho1994}.
 Here in use an alternative version of this formalism derived in \cite{VasquezJaramillo2018b}, where the charge current injected from any of the metallic leads in to the molecule is given by:

-where $\Gamma_{nm\sigma\sigma}^{(\alpha)}(\epsilon)$ is the molecule-lead coupling matrix element in the site and spin space, $G_{mn,\sigma\sigma}^{</>}(\epsilon)$ is the lesser/greater Green's function depending on the spin dependent energy band in the continuous limit $\epsilon$, and $f_{\sigma}(\epsilon)$ stands for the spin-resolved Fermi-Dirac distribution.
+where $\Gamma_{nm\sigma\sigma}^{(\alpha)}(\epsilon)$ is the molecule-lead coupling matrix element in the site and spin space, $G_{mn,\sigma\sigma}^{</>}(\epsilon)$ is the lesser/greater Green's function depending on the spin dependent energy band in the continuous limit $\epsilon$, and $f_{\sigma}(\epsilon)$ stands for the spin-resolved Fermi-Dirac distribution and this expression is completely consistent with reference \cite{Galperin2006}.
 Note the dependence on the bias voltage $V$ and the Temperature difference $\Delta T$ of the charge current due to the Fermi-Dirac distribution.
 Here, the effect of the spin expectation values evaluated from expressions \ref{expec12a}, comes in the retarded Green's functions $G_{mn,\sigma\sigma}^{R}(\epsilon)$ which is related to the lesser/greater Green's functions $G_{mn,\sigma\sigma}^{</>}(\epsilon)$ through the Keldysh equation given by expression \ref{keldysh_eq}.
 See supplementary material for details.

-\\ In figure \ref{transport1} the current defined in expression \ref{qt1} is being plotted against bias voltage for $\Delta T=2.9K$.
+In figure \ref{transport1} the current defined in expression \ref{qt1} is being plotted against bias voltage for $\Delta T=2.9K$.
 In the absence of symmetry breaking interactions (ferromagnetic contacts and/or external magnetic induction fields), the charge current is plotted as a dotted red line.
 For a finite external magnetic induction $B=4T$ under a PMD protocol and in the presence of ferromagnetism in both metallic leads spin polarized at $50\%$ with their magnetizations oriented along the $z-$ direction for both of them, the current is plotted as a continuous blue line.
 As compare to the results published in references \cite{Saygun2016a,Vasquez-Jaramillo2017}, note that the zero bias behavior shown in figure \ref{transport1} is consistent with the one reported in these references, in the sense that the conductivity around zero bias in the absence of symmetry breaking interactions is relatively large, and when the spin expectation values are taken into account the spin dimer is configured in a spin singlet (see figures \ref{exchange}), which localizes the electronic wave functions hence achieving low differential conductivity (change in current with respect to a change in bias voltage), exactly as shown in figure \ref{transport2}.